Optimal Control of Debt-to-GDP Ratio in an N-state Regime Switching Economy: On the Existence of the Optimal Debt Ratio Management Policy

 The fact that $\Lambda$ is clearly an integrable random variable, independent of $n$, completes the proof. \end{proof}

 The previous theorem ensures existence and uniqueness of an optimal debt ratio management policy, but it does not directly provide its structure.
 To determine the form of the optimal debt ratio management policy, we now exploit the result of Theorem \ref{thm:existence} and we relate the optimal debt management problem to a two person zero-sum game of optimal stopping with regime switching.
-This game might be interpreted as a game played between the two components of the government; namely, player 1 represents the will to adopt a restrictive debt policy and player 2 represents the desire to increase spending.

-The proof of the next proposition follows by suitably applying results in Theorems 3.1 and 3.2 of \cite{KaratzasWang}.
-It is important to remark that in \cite{KaratzasWang} the set of admissible controls does not require that the controlled process remains positive.
-However, the proof of Theorem 3.2 therein is based on the construction of suitable perturbations of the optimal control and one may easily verify that such perturbations of the optimal control preserve positivity of the process provided that the optimal control does.